Netherlands warns against EU carbon credit sell-off

 For years the price of carbon was at rock bottom, due to an oversupply of carbon credits.
 But in recent years, the system has become more effective as allowances have been gradually phased out.
 This has led prices to increase, incentivising the industry to emit less.

-But with Russian gas flows almost completely cut off, power producers have been switched to more-polluting power sources such as oil or coal, forcing them to buy more carbon credits.
+But with Russian gas flows almost completely cut off, power producers have been switching to more-polluting power sources such as oil or coal, forcing them to buy more carbon credits.

 Increasing allowances would bring down the price slightly, but Kaag warned this could undermine a system which has become the centrepiece of EU efforts to reduce carbon emissions.